 Stacy has more than 14 years of experience serving as an Assistant United States Attorney for the Eastern District of Wisconsin and served as the Deputy Chief of the Civil Division.
 In those roles, Stacy investigated and prosecuted individuals and corporations for civil health care fraud and other enforcement matters.
 Stacy was awarded the Department of Justice’s highest honor for superior performance as an Assistant United States Attorney in 2010 and received a Certificate of Commendation for outstanding performance in enforcing civil rights laws in 2009.

-Stacy’s professional memberships include the American Health Lawyers Association, the American Bar Association (Health Law Section), the Health Care Compliance Association, the State Bar of Wisconsin and the Eastern District of Wisconsin Bar Association.
+Stacy is listed in The Best Lawyers in America© in Health Care Law (2021-2022).
+Her professional memberships include the American Health Lawyers Association (Member, Fraud and Abuse Practice Group), the American Bar Association (Health Law Section), the Health Care Compliance Association, and the State Bar of Wisconsin, and the Eastern District of Wisconsin Bar Association.

 Stacy is co-chair of von Briesen’s pro bono committee.
 She also serves on the Board of Directors of the Legal Aid Society of Milwaukee and the Health Section of the State Bar of Wisconsin.

 "Evolving Strategies for Defending Health Care FCA Cases," American Bar Association Health Law Summit; December 2018